nbcrrolls/website/readme-wordpress.rst

 #.
 Login to wordpress web admin interface
    and recreate text widgets for software and web servers if they are no longer present.
-Use  text saved in *save text widget* above.
+Use  text saved in *Save text widget* above.

 Move wordpress to another host